Food contact materials authorisation guidance

 - for recycled plastic processes in Regulation 282/2008

-- any general criteria in the food contact materials’ legislation - for instance, that they should not be harmful to human health, detrimentally affect the composition of food (such as alter its acidity), nor adversely affect its taste, aroma, colour or texture
+- the applicable requirements under assimilated Regulation 1935/2004.
+For instance, that they should not be harmful to human health, detrimentally affect the composition of food (such as alter its acidity), nor adversely affect its taste, aroma, colour or texture.
+These products must also be manufactured in compliance with Good Manufacturing Practices as described in assimilated Regulation 2023/2006.

 Applications will need to be submitted for evaluation and consideration for inclusion on the positive list.
-There is no requirement to do this immediately for AIMs and recycled plastic processes.
+There is no requirement to do this immediately for recycled plastic processes.
 We are currently working on a timetable and on further guidance on establishing positive lists for these regulated products.
-We will in due course set out a deadline for making applications to be considered for inclusion on the first positive list.

 Additives in plastic and RCF